syncfusion-content/winui-docs/winui/Circular-Charts/Selection.md

 Series selection is used to highlight a particular series while using multiple series.
 Series selection is enable by setting [Type]() property value as [Series]() in [ChartSelectionBehavior]().
 The [SeriesSelectionBrush]() property is used to set the brush color to highlight the series.

-The following code example demonstrates highlighting a series.

 {% tabs %}

 {% highlight xml %}